-Every landlord fears the tenant that pays late or not at all, is constantly asking for fixes around the property and causes disturbances in the neighborhood.
+Every owner fears the resident that pays late or not at all, is constantly asking for fixes around the property and causes disturbances in the neighborhood.
 Finding the right tenant is not rocket science, but a thorough vetting and a consistent process can help property owners avoid the nightmare tenant.

-Almost every property owner has at least one nightmare tenant story.
+Almost every property owner has at least one nightmare resident story.

-Mynd Management offers tenant screening as part of its services and according to Jessica Sills, leasing manager, it rejects some 30 percent of applicants for its properties.
+Mynd Management offers resident screening as part of its services and according to Jessica Sills, leasing manager, it rejects some 30 percent of applicants for its properties.

 After two decades in the property management business, Sills has learned this lesson: “You can’t judge a book by its cover at all.”

 There are a number of steps Mynd takes, and any property owner should have in place, to vet a potential resident.
 For starters, the applicant has to earn enough income to afford the rent, has a clear rental history, and can pass background checks.